-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

 With so much opinion on all matters in sport so readily available it is easy to understand how misconceptions can lead to well-intentioned coaches and their athletes avoiding forms of training or making ill-informed decisions on what benefits may be derived from them.
 Strength conditioning with younger athletes has been a case in point recently.
-A recent paper examined the impact of oral contraception use on maximum force production in women and, based on a study of 21 subjects, disproved opinion that it may be affected at various times during the menstrual cycle depending on hormonal changes as measured in terms of maximum dynamic and isometric leg strength and other indicators.
-On a similar note regarding female athletes and menstrual dysfunction another highly extensive study based on over twelve hundred elite and national level female athletes highlighted that participation in sports that emphasize thinness and/or a specific weight reported a significantly higher level (24.8%) of dysfunction e.g. amenorrhoea, compared to other sports focusing less on such factors and controls (13.1%).
-Clearly enforcing 'thinness' or specific weight control for a female athlete can have consequences.
+A recent paper examined the impact of oral contraception use on maximum force production in women and, based on a study of 21 subjects, disproved the opinion that it may be affected at various times during the menstrual cycle depending on hormonal changes as measured in terms of maximum dynamic and isometric leg strength and other indicators.
+On a similar note regarding female athletes and menstrual dysfunction another highly extensive study based on over twelve hundred elite and national level female athletes highlighted that participation in sports that emphasize thinness and/or a specific weight reported a significantly higher level (24.8%) of dysfunction, e.g. amenorrhoea, compared to other sports focusing less on such factors and controls (13.1%).
+Enforcing 'thinness' or specific weight control for a female athlete can have consequences.

-Relating back to the review last month on injury prevention but very much relevant to conditioning a study has highlighted that ankle sprains can still show signs of weakness two years after the injury if not properly rehabilitated.
+Relating to the review last month on injury prevention but very much relevant to conditioning a study has highlighted that ankle sprains can still show signs of weakness two years after the injury if not properly rehabilitated.
 The message by now must be clear!

 A couple of 'sociological' papers caught my eye this month that are worthy of reporting.
-In the first the authors looked at chronic or recurrent non-specific low back pain - a common scourge and reason for work (and training) absenteeism - and reported a series of specific risk indicators including hip range of motion, abdominal muscle endurance, lumbar flexibility and lateral spine flexion.
+In the first the authors looked at chronic or recurrent non-specific low back pain - a common scourge and reason for work (and training) absenteeism - and reported a series of specific risk indicators including a hip range of motion, abdominal muscle endurance, lumbar flexibility, and lateral spine flexion.
 A program that seeks to improve these will reduce the risk of the chronic symptoms familiar to many individuals inactive in these areas.
 The second is again not good news if you are an active athlete but not so happy with your work.
-The paper demonstrates that pursuit of sporting activity reduces sick leave by as much as 20 days in 4 years and even supports shorted periods of leave when they do occur.
+The paper demonstrates that the pursuit of sporting activity reduces sick leave by as much as 20 days in 4 years and even supports short periods of leave when they do occur.
 The benefits of sport are most evident in this study for those who lead sedentary jobs.

-An interesting paper reminded me of some excellent 800m races at international level recently (i.e. the 2004 Olympics) where victors were characterized by their even-paced running from gun to tape.
+An interesting paper reminded me of some excellent 800m races at the international level recently (i.e. the 2004 Olympics) where victors were characterized by their even-paced running from gun to tape.
 A study looked at almost every elite 2000m rowing event held in the years 2000-2002 timeframe and concluded that all boats were rowed in a similar pattern that reflected a pace equivalent to 103.3% of the overall mean race pace for the first 500m sector and then 99.0%, 98.3% and 99.7% of the mean pace for each subsequent sector.
 An interesting case study for energy systems, perhaps?

 Finally, a 15m multistage shuttle run test is evaluated for assessment of anaerobic capacity in female games players.
 It works and provides useful field information.
-However, I do not know many athletes who enjoy this form of assessment - questions therefore arise over the validity of results from the perspective of motivation to perform the task at the outset as well as tedium within the task.
+However, I do not know many athletes who enjoy this form of assessment - questions, therefore, arise over the validity of results from the perspective of motivation to perform the task at the outset as well as tedium within the task.
 20m shuttle runs are the norm, so 15m shuttle runs must increase the number of turns and so the potential for injury, particularly in the knee area, as the individual performs faster and faster 180 degree turns as they become increasingly fatigued, is all too obvious.

 This article first appeared in: